mahdikheirkhah/mini-framework/documentation.md

 2. **Centralized State**: A centralized store makes it easier to manage application state and ensures all components have access to the same data.
 State changes trigger re-renders automatically.

-3. **Event System**: The custom event system provides a way to handle events and component communication without tight coupling.
-It's more flexible than direct event listeners.

-4. **Routing**: The router synchronizes the URL with the application state, enabling bookmarkable pages and browser history support.
+3. **Routing**: The router synchronizes the URL with the application state, enabling bookmarkable pages and browser history support.

 ## Best Practices

 1. Keep components small and focused on a single responsibility
 2. Use the state management system for shared state only
 3. Prefer composition over inheritance when building components
-4. Use events for loose coupling between components
-5. Always clean up event listeners and subscriptions when they're no longer needed
+4. Always clean up event listeners and subscriptions when they're no longer needed

 ## Example TodoMVC Implementation